|

 “If you wish to learn and appreciate something worth while, then love to be unknown and considered as nothing.
 Truly to know and despise self is the best and most perfect counsel.
 To think of oneself as nothing, and always to think well and highly of others is the best and most perfect wisdom.
 Wherefore, if you see another sin openly or commit a serious crime, do not consider yourself better, for you do not know how long you can remain in good estate.
 All men are frail, but you must admit that none is more frail than yourself. ”. |

-such a blessed reward in being hidden, hidden with Christ in God.
+such a beauty, such a blessed reward in being hidden, hidden with Christ

-This is the ideal of the contemplative life, but also much of our
+in God.
+This is the ideal of the contemplative life, but also much of

-lovers: God and the soul.
-That sublime and mutual love is experienced,
+God and the soul.
+That sublime and mutual love is experienced, lived,

-lived, enacted, in the most secret chambers of the heart, chambers
+enacted, in the most secret chambers of the heart, chambers around which

-around which an impenetrable curtain is drawn between this mutual
+an impenetrable curtain is drawn between this mutual exchange of love,

-exchange of love, and the world.
-This is the hidden life, and how
+and the world.
+This is the hidden life, and how zealously that chamber

 Genuine self-knowledge always leads to humility.
 In the deepest moments of introspection we behold ourselves in far greater authenticity than the carefully manipulated image that we present to the world.
 The world we can deceive, even as the world deceives us.
 But in the stillness of our heart we behold what God beholds!
 Nothing is hidden from God, and here, in our last refuge from the world, nothing is hidden from us.
 Pretensions, appearances, lies — with which we deceive the world — one and all fall away, and cannot deceive us!
 In this sense, here, in this life, as Saint Paul promises in the Life to come, “we know even as we are known”.1 With authentic knowledge of all that we really are, and really are not, ineluctably comes humility which proceeds from apprehending the truth.